 Mundoro is a Canadian listed (TSXV: MUN | OTCQB: MUNMF) royalty generator company with a portfolio of projects focused on base metal and precious metal properties that can generate royalties and near-term payments.
-To drive value for shareholders, Mundoro has generated a portfolio of mineral projects primarily focused on copper and gold systems in Serbia and Bulgaria.
+To drive value for shareholders, Mundoro has generated a portfolio of mineral properties primarily focused on copper and gold systems in Serbia, Bulgaria and USA.

 Potential future returns, for our shareholders, from our mineral properties can be in various forms such as discovery of mineral resources, royalties, advance royalty payments from partners, operator fees, option payments, property payments, milestone payments, an interest in production, dividend payments or sale of our interest in a mineral property.

-Our business model is to leverage our expertise in identifying emerging exploration regions for exploration and packaging projects with exploration targets that are attractive to mining companies to form joint ventures, strategic alliances, options and asset sales, such as:
+Our business model is to leverage our expertise in identifying emerging exploration regions for exploration and packaging properties with exploration targets that are attractive to mining companies to form joint ventures, strategic alliances, options and asset sales.

+Subsequent to year end, in 2022, Mundoro announced two (2) transactions:

+- In 2022, Mundoro and Japan Oil, Gas and Metals National Corporation ("JOGMEC") entered into an earn-in agreement for exploration of a sediment hosted copper system in Bulgaria. - In 2022, Mundoro entered into a letter of intent with a third-party major miner to earn into the Company's GT7 property.
+The GT7 property is a copper-gold target located in the northern portion of the Serbo-Macedonian Metallogenic province, in central Serbia.

+In 2021, Mundoro announced three (3) transactions:

+- Mundoro and Vale Canada Limited ("Vale") entered into a Memorandum of Understanding ("MOU") to establish a generative alliance to focus on generation of new projects with high potential to host porphyry copper and other related metals deposits within Arizona and New Mexico. - Vale and Mundoro entered into an option agreement for a copper focused property in Arizona. - Mundoro entered into an option agreement with Vale, granting Vale an earn-in option for two exploration licenses both located within the Timok Magmatic Complex in northeastern Serbia.

+In 2019, Mundoro announced two (2) transactions:

+- Mundoro entered into an earn-in agreement with Vale, granting Vale an earn-in option on Skorusa, Oblez, Branik and Padina exploration licenses located within the Timok Magmatic Complex. - Mundoro entered into a strategic alliance with JOGMEC.

+In 2018, Mundoro announced two (2) transactions:

-- In 2021, an option agreement with Vale Canada Limited ("Vale") in which Mundoro granted to Vale an earn-in option on Savinac and Bacevica exploration licenses located within the Timok Magmatic Complex in northeastern Serbia. - In 2019, an earn-in agreement with Vale, in which Mundoro granted to Vale an earn-in option on Skorusa, Oblez, Branik and Padina exploration licenses located within the Timok Magmatic Complex. - In 2019, a strategic alliance with Japan Oil, Gas and Metals National Corporation ("JOGMEC") in Bulgaria. - In 2018, an earn-in agreement with Freeport-McMoRan Exploration Corporation ("Freeport"), in which Mundoro granted to Freeport an earn-in option on the Savinac and Bacevica exploration licenses located within the southern portion of the TMC . - In 2018, Mundoro optioned to ESAN the Saje Project for a period of 7 months. - In 2016, an earn-in agreement with JOGMEC (the "JOGMEC Agreement") in which Mundoro granted to JOGMEC an earn-in option on the exploration license, Borsko Jezero, located within the northern portion of the Timok Magmatic Complex in northeastern Serbia. - In 2015, Mundoro had optioned four of the Company's exploration licenses, in the southern portion of the Timok Magmatic Complex, to First Quantum Minerals Limited for a period of 6 months.
+- Mundoro entered into an earn-in agreement with Freeport-McMoRan Exploration Corporation ("Freeport"), granting Freeport an earn-in option on the Savinac and Bacevica exploration licenses located within the southern portion of the TMC. - Mundoro optioned to ESAN the Saje Project for a period of 7 months.

+Prior to 2018, Mundoro announced two (2) transactions:

+- In 2016, Mundoro entered into an earn-in agreement (the "JOGMEC Agreement") granting JOGMEC an earn-in option on the Borkso and Jezero exploration licenses, both located within the northern portion of the Timok Magmatic Complex. - In 2015, Mundoro optioned four of the Company's exploration licenses, in the southern portion of the Timok Magmatic Complex, to First Quantum Minerals Limited for a period of 6 months.
-In Serbia, Mundoro methodically applied for a district-scale land position in the prolific Timok Magmatic Complex which hosts significant Gold-Copper deposits.
-The Serbian exploration properties are located near the town of Bor, a mining community which services various mining operations, both open pit and underground, as well as a smelting and processing facility.
-The area has good infrastructure, well serviced roads and grid power.
-In Bulgaria, Mundoro proactively applied for a land position in underexplored regions known for base metal and precious metal deposits.
-Mundoro also has a minority investment in a private gold mining company.